jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-24-incident-response.md

 - Common framework: **Preparation → Detection → Containment → Eradication → Recovery → Lessons Learned**
 - Provides repeatable and structured response
 - Reduces impact, speeds recovery
+- **Incident:** act of violating an explicit or implied security policy
+- **Incident Response Procedures:** guidelines for handling security incidents
+	- **Preparation:** involves strengthening systems and networks to resist attacks
+		- the preparation phase is about getting readyy for future incidents
+	- **Detection:** identifies security incidents
+	- **Analysis:** involves a thorough examination and evaluation of the incident
+		- stakeholders are informed, containment begins, and initial response actions are taken
+	- **Containment:** limits the incident's impact by securring data and protecting business operations
+	- **Eradication:** starts after containment and aims to remove malicious activity from the system or network
+	- **Recovery:** restores systems and services to their secure state after an incident
+		- restoring from a known good backup, installing security patches, implementing configuration updates
+		- recovery procedures can involve monitoring for lingering threats to ensure a smooth return to normal operations
+	- **Post-incident activity/Lessons learned:** happens after containment, eradication, and full system recovery
+- **Root Cause Analysis:** idnetifies the incident's source and how to prevent it in the future
+	- define/scope the incident, determine the casual relationships that led to the incident, identify an effective solution, implement and track the solutions
+- **Lessons Learned Process:** documents experiences during incidents in a formalized way
+- **After-action Report:** collects formalized information about what occurred
+	- incident response and recovery are crucial in organizations due to frequent major data breaches in the news
+	- large organizations have full-time incident response teams, while smaller ones form temproary teams for specifc incidents
+	- leader, subject-matter experts, IT support staff, legal counsel, human resources, public relations
+	- leadership and management ensure the incident response team has necessary funding, resources, and expertise
+	- management makes crucial decisions and communicates them during incident response
+		- expensive, unfamiliar

 ---